The crocked Kiwi match winner

 Lote Tuqiri's rugby union career was left hanging in the balance after the Australian Rugby Union (ARU) revealed that they were terminating the winger's contract with immediate effect due to an alleged discipline breach.
-Tuqiri, capped 67 times by the Wallabies, would eventually agree a settlement with the ARU before moving to English club side Leicester.
-The dual code international was then lured back to rugby league, where he made his name, by signing for the NRL's Wests Tigers.
+Tuqiri, capped 67 times by the Wallabies, eventually agreed a settlement with the ARU before moving to English club side Leicester.
+He was then lured back to rugby league, where he originally made his name, by signing for the NRL's Wests Tigers.

 New Zealand Rugby Union referees manager Lyndon Bray defended assistant referee Bryce Lawrence's performance in the controversial 2nd Test between South Africa and the British & Irish Lions - won 28-25 by the Springboks.
-Lawrence had been criticised after Springbok flank Schalk Burger was seen to attack the eye area of Lions winger Luke Fitzgerald but was only yelllow-carded by referee Christophe Berdos, on Lawrence's recommendation.
+Lawrence had been criticised after Springbok flank Schalk Burger appeared to gouge the eye of Lions winger Luke Fitzgerald but was only yellow-carded by referee Christophe Berdos, on Lawrence's recommendation.
 "In terms of law, the ref is the guy who has to ultimately make the decision and I fully back what Bryce did," Bray told The Dominion Post.
 "I admire the fact he saw it, because often these incidents are missed because they happen away from the ball and on the ground, so I thought he did an admirable job of seeing it in the first place.
 Then he took a discretion is the better part of valour attitude in terms of the extent to which he forced the issue of yellow or red card."

 The Wallabies crashed to a then record defeat for a touring side in South Africa, beaten 28-3 by Orange Free State at Kroonstad.
 Basie Viviers scores a try, kicks two conversions and lands three penalty goals for the State.

-A hat-trick of tries by Malcolm Price, two for Tony O'Reilly and one by prop Gordon Wood (father of Keith) saw the Lions secure a 25-13 victory over the NZ Universities, for whom wing "Tuppy" Diack scores all their points.
+A hat-trick of tries by Malcolm Price, two for Tony O'Reilly and one by prop Gordon Wood (father of Keith) saw the Lions secure a 25-13 victory over the NZ Universities, for whom wing "Tuppy" Diack scored all their points.